7mind/blog/no-more-orphans.md

 // [error] implicitly[Invariant[MyBox] with Semigroupal[MyBox]]
 ```

 This time it's an actual [scala bug](https://github.com/scala/bug/issues/11502).

-Fortunately for us, it can be fixed by
-seemingly no-op transformations such as declaring result type as `X with X`, applying `type Id[A] = A` type alias or presumably
+Fortunately for us, it can be fixed by seemingly no-op transformations, such as declaring result type as `X with X`,
-with any other construct that actually does nothing to the type:
+applying `type Id[A] = A` type alias or presumably with any other construct that actually does nothing to the type:

 ```scala
 type OptionalInstance[A] = A